|

 being turned over to Russian crews to ferry them to Russia.
 In addition there

-fifty or more bombers on
+were fifty or more bombers on

 the ground awaiting maintenance and repair.
 (We learned later that this was the